 Step Four: Attend Audition

-Performance Creation Applicants must present two (2) pieces of their own creative work.
+Performance Creation applicants must present two (2) pieces of their own creative work.
 The faculty is interested in your individual practice in context, be it movement, design, writing, or any other medium.
-Please note that one of those pieces could also be a monologue written by someone else.
+Please note that one of those pieces could also be a monologue, piece of writing, song or artwork created by someone else in which you show how you have worked with it in an unusual way.
+Total time available is 6 minutes per person- please plan accordingly.

 |Applicants must prepare a statement of vision from either Carol Churchill's play |

 "Love and Information" and submit by February 1st, 2019 to email@example.com.
 This

 This statement is approximately 2 to 3 pages in length and offers their analysis of the play and how they might approach the